udoprog/musli/crates/musli/README.md

   the default `Reader` impl for `&[u8]` does.
 Since it can perform most of the necessary comparisons directly on the pointers.

-* Some unsafety related to UTF-8 handling in `musli_json`, because we check UTF-8 validity internally ourselves (like `serde_json`).
+* Some unsafety related to UTF-8 handling in `musli::json`, because we check UTF-8 validity internally ourselves (like `serde_json`).

 * `FixedBytes<N>`, which is a stack-based container that can operate over